emerging-pc/Sync-Intern/README.md

 # Sync-Intern
-# task 1

-BUG TRACKER
-A bug tracking system is an application that lets you keep track of bugs (and often suggestions) for your software project in a database.
+# In this repository, I'm adding all the task files of the Sync Intern's in the domain of Software Development Intern.